ChrisCummins/msc-thesis/docs/Log.md

 * What real world problems do stencils solve, and how does my autotuner improve their performance?
 * How does SkelCL compare against competitors?
 I.e. SkePU.

+## Monday 27th

+Notes from meeting with Michel:
+* Typical real world image processing applications do not use large stencil sizes.
+* There's no "magic" in determining the maximum work group size for a kernel.
+It's just a calculation based on the number of registers used, amount of local memory allocated, and the static hardware limit.
+This can be queried at runtime.
+* The `clinfo` program lists a number of attributes describing the platforms and CL devices.
+I could turn those into features for the training set, remove the "hostname" attribute, and see how that affects classification importance.
+* I should read through an NVIDIA whitepaper to get a decent understanding of how the SMX architecture works.
+AMD publishes similar papers.
+* For extracting features from kernels, I can use the LLVM API to query compiled OpenCL IR.
+I should talk to Thibault and Alberto about this, as they have both done similar things and are familiar with the idiosyncrasies of the library.
+* Additional tuning parameters for Stencils could include different implementation strategies.
+For example, switching between MapOverlap and Stencil.
+Additionally, I could launch work items for the entire *tile size* and then have the work items in the border region perform the loading of items from global to local memory.
+This could be faster for simple problems than launching only the *work group size* number of work items and then having some of them load the additional tile elements.
+* Michel is very keen to integrate autotuning into SkelCL.
+I should meet with him again soon to discuss how we could go about this, as it will heavily influence the implementation.